 - It’s a reputable company, and the whey protein itself is very high quality.
-An interesting (indie) study was recently done into many of the popular brands of whey protein.
+An interesting (indie) study recently looked into many of the popular brands of whey protein.
 The study got a lot of attention because of how controversial it was – a lot of popular brands were making false claims.
 This brand (Optimum Nutrition) wasn’t, and was thus ranked the highest.

 - It has 4g of glutamine in every scoop.
 If you buy a brand that doesn’t contain glutamine, you can buy it separately, but this is a much cheaper and more convenient way of doing it.
 Glutamine is great at keeping your immune system strong and helping you recover from workouts, and it has a slew of other benefits as well.
 The main reason you want it mixed in with your protein powder though is that it’s acid-neutralizing.
 Everything else in this workout drink is quite acidic, which can leech nutrients away from your bones and muscles.
-The effects of this are fairly negligible if your diet is balanced overall, but the glutamine prevents it, meaning you’ll do an even better job of building up your muscles and bone density.
+The effects of this are fairly negligible if your diet is balanced overall, but the glutamine can play a role in preventing it, meaning you’ll do an even better job of building up your muscles and bone density.

 *If you want a non-workout protein powder to take along with meals use this casein protein, but keep in mind it presents no advantage over real food.
 It’s handy and affordable though if you’re not much one for cooking.

 The powerful type of omega-3s in fish oil (EPA and DHA) do this by making the plasma membranes in your cells healthier, and thus function like they should.
 Modern diets are deficient in omega 3s, so our bodies are a little off-kilter by default.
-This will help bring you back to the way you should be already.
-The side effects include better cardiovascular health, a reduced risk of developing cancers, and a reduced risk of diabetes.
+This will help bring you back to the way you should be already. (study) The side effects include better cardiovascular health, a reduced risk of developing cancers, and a reduced risk of diabetes.
 Many people report feeling “better” after spending a few weeks supplementing with fish oil.
 This likely because it can help reduce anxiety, improve your mood, increase motivation, and reduce inflammation and soreness.

-I’m a true ectomorph and I personally mix up 90g of protein, 180g of carbs, and 15g of creatine when I’m really trying to gain weight.
-(When I’m coasting I eat fewer calories and try to get more of them from whole foods.)
 I start sipping on it as I warm up, and I chug whatever’s left when I finish my workout.
 That bad boy racks up 1080 calories of exactly the kind of nutrition we want when training.
 It tastes pretty crappy (think liquid cake), but nothing will guarantee muscle growth like consuming tons of extremely effective calories at the most crucial muscle-building moment.
 For most of us skinny guys, who often have trouble consuming enough calories, this is the magic formula we’ve been missing.

 Daily Creatine: Take 3-5 grams every day.
 Sprinkle it on your cereal, put it in your coffee/tea, mix it with water—whatever you like.
 On workout days you don’t need to worry about it, since it will be in your workout drink.